core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Update of OSCORE Sender/Recipient IDs # {#update-oscore-ids}

-This section defines an optional procedure that two peers can execute to update the OSCORE Sender/Recipient IDs that they use in their shared OSCORE Security Context.
+This section defines a procedure that two peers can perform, in order to update the OSCORE Sender/Recipient IDs that they use in their shared OSCORE Security Context.

 This procedure can be initiated by either peer.
-In particular, the client or the server may start it by sending the first OSCORE ID update message.
-When sending an OSCORE ID update message, a peer provides its new intended OSCORE Recipient ID to the other peer.
+In particular, the client or the server may start it by sending the first OSCORE IDs update message.
+When sending an OSCORE IDs update message, a peer provides its new intended OSCORE Recipient ID to the other peer.

-Furthermore, this procedure can be executed stand-alone, or rather seamlessly integrated in an execution of KUDOS (see {{sec-rekeying-method}}).
+Furthermore, this procedure can be executed stand-alone, or instead seamlessly integrated in an execution of KUDOS (see {{sec-rekeying-method}}) using its FS mode or no-FS mode (see {{no-fs-mode}}).

 * In the former stand-alone case, updating the OSCORE Sender/Recipient IDs effectively results in updating part of the current OSCORE Security Context.

-   That is, a new Sender Key, Recipient Key and Common IV are derived as defined in {{Section 3.2 of RFC8613}}.
-Also, the Sender Sequence Number and the replay window are re-initialized accordingly, as defined in {{Section 3.2.2 of RFC8613}}.
+   That is, both peers derive a new Sender Key, Recipient Key and Common IV, as defined in {{Section 3.2 of RFC8613}}.
+Also, both peer re-initialize the Sender Sequence Number and the replay window accordingly, as defined in {{Section 3.2.2 of RFC8613}}.
 Since the same Master Secret is preserved, forward secrecy is not achieved.

-   Finally, as defined in {{id-update-additional-actions}}, the two peers must take additional actions to ensure a safe execution of the OSCORE IDs update procedure.
+   As defined in {{id-update-additional-actions}}, the two peers must take additional actions to ensure a safe execution of the OSCORE IDs update procedure.

-* In the latter integrated case, the KUDOS initiator (responder) also acts as initiator (responder) for the ID update procedure.
+* In the latter integrated case, the KUDOS initiator (responder) also acts as initiator (responder) for the OSCORE IDs update procedure.

 \[TODO: think about the possibility of safely preserving ongoing observations following an update of OSCORE IDs alone.\]